VasuLab/rgfrosh/docs/guide.md

 # User Guide

-The standard shock tube region notation is observed in PyRGFROSH:
+The standard shock tube region notation is observed in Python RGFROSH:

 | Region | Description                           |
 | ------ | ------------------------------------- |